-Non-Academic Misconduct

-Penalties Issuing Authority

-Official Warning College Resolution Officer or Administrator in

-conjunction with the CRO

-Reprimand College Resolution Officer or Administrator in

-conjunction with the CRO

-Behavioural Contract College Resolution Officer or Administrator in

-conjunction with the CRO

-Probation College Resolution Officer or Administrator in

-conjunction with the CRO

-Restitution College Resolution Officer or Administrator in

-conjunction with the CRO

-Exclusion College Resolution Officer or Administrator in

-conjunction with the CRO

-Revocation/Withholding College Administrator

-Credential and/or Academic

-Credit

-Immediate Interim Suspension College Resolution Officer, Senior

-Administrator or their delegate.

-Suspension College Resolution Officer, Senior

-Administrator or their delegate.

-Full Suspension Senior Administrator

-Dismissal Senior Administrator
+Non-Academic Misconduct Penalties Issuing Authority Official Warning College Resolution Officer or Administrator in conjunction with the CRO Reprimand College Resolution Officer or Administrator in conjunction with the CRO Behavioural Contract College Resolution Officer or Administrator in conjunction with the CRO Probation College Resolution Officer or Administrator in conjunction with the CRO Restitution College Resolution Officer or Administrator in conjunction with the CRO Exclusion College Resolution Officer or Administrator in conjunction with the CRO Revocation/Withholding College Credential and/or AcademicCredit Administrator Immediate Interim Suspension College Resolution Officer, Senior Administrator or theirdelegate.
+Suspension College Resolution Officer, Senior Administrator or theirdelegate.
+Full Suspension Senior Administrator Dismissal Senior Administrator

-Disruption of Instructional Activity Penalty (See non-academic penalties) Issuing Authority Official Warning Faculty member or Administrator Reprimand Program Chair/Dean or his/her Supervisor Behavioural Contract Program Chair/Dean or his/her Supervisor Probation Program Chair/Dean or his/her Supervisor Restitution Program Chair/Dean or his/her Supervisor Exclusion Program Chair/Dean or his/her Supervisor Revocation/Withholding College Credential and/or Academic Credit Administrator Suspension Associate Vice President Academic, Senior Administrator Full Suspension Senior Administrator Dismissal Senior Administrator
+Disruption of Instructional Activity Penalty (See non-academic penalties) Issuing Authority Official Warning Faculty member or Administrator Reprimand Program Chair/Dean or his/her Supervisor Behavioural Contract Program Chair/Dean or his/her Supervisor Probation Program Chair/Dean or his/her Supervisor Restitution Program Chair/Dean or his/her Supervisor Exclusion Program Chair/Dean or his/her Supervisor

+Revocation/Withholding College Credential and/or Academic Credit Administrator Suspension Associate Vice President Academic, Senior Administrator Full Suspension Senior Administrator Dismissal Senior Administrator

-7.1.5.4 Non-Academic Misconduct: Complaint Process Introduction
+7.1.5.4 Complaint Process Introduction

-Any member of the College community who believes that there has been a contravention of this Code may file a complaint against any other member of the College community alleging an offence against the Code.
+Any member of the College community who believes that there has been a contravention of this Code may file a complaint against the student who has allegedly committed the offence.

 Any student who perceives that a right or privilege under this Code has been infringed or that they have been unjustly treated regarding the application of a College policy or procedure, or regarding the action of a College employee, may file a complaint.
-Without limiting the generality of the foregoing, any such complaint may involve harassment or discrimination contrary to the College's Respectful Work and Educational Place Policy, or any other misconduct or inappropriate behaviour contrary to this policy or any other College policy by any member of the College community.
+Where the misconduct falls within the scope of the Sexual Misconduct Policy or the Sexual Violence Prevention and Reporting Policy, the student will be directed to file a complaint in accordance with that policy, as applicable.

-Provided, however, in any case where a security report is generated, the College may initiate immediate action under the Code of Student Rights and Responsibilities, notwithstanding that no formal complaint has been made.
+In any case where a security report is generated, the College may initiate immediate action under the Code of Student Rights and Responsibilities, notwithstanding that no formal complaint has been made.

 Limitation: The College reserves the right to decline the pursuit of a complaint in situations where the incident occurred off campus and/or the matter is being investigated by the Police.
-Such decisions will be presented to the Complainant inwriting.
+Such decisions will be presented to the Complainant in writing.